Larry Donovan: Early life

-Part of Donovan's legacy in Scottsbluff is the Conner-Madden Memorial Scholarship.
-Donovan helped establish this fund in memory of his high school football coach, Bill Conner, and longtime sports writer for the Star-Herald, Bill Madden.
-The annual award is given to graduating seniors in Scottsbluff to apply toward post-secondary learning.
+After graduating from Scottsbluff High School, Donovan remained an active alumnus.
+In 1982, he established the Conner-Madden Memorial Scholarship with fellow alumni Kendal Early and Bob Peshek.
+In the fall of 2024, Donovan was inducted into the Scottsbluff High School Hall of Fame.

 College years

-Out of high school, Donovan was offered a football scholarship to play for the University of Nebraska Cornhuskers.
+Out of high school, Donovan was offered a football scholarship at the University of Nebraska–Lincoln.
 He started three of four eligible years, sitting his junior year due to an injury.
 The Cornhuskers made it to the Gotham Bowl in 1962, the same year Donovan was voted Most Eligible Bachelor.
 Donovan also ran track for the university, lettering both as a football player and pole vaulter.

 During college, Donovan was an active part of the student body.
 He pledged Phi Kappa Psi fraternity and became VP of the organization and was president of the N-Club.
 Politically, he was involved with the Young Democrats, where he was Vice President of the local club.

 Donovan graduated from the University of Nebraska in 1964 with a Bachelor of Education.
-He also has a Masters in educational administration +30 from the University of South Dakota.
+He also had a Masters in educational administration +30 from the University of South Dakota.